icosalogic/IcosaLogic_Inverter_PWM/README.md

     - `AR_INTERNAL2V4` Internal 2.4V reference
     - `AR_INTERNAL2V5` Internal 2.5V reference
     - `AR_INTERNAL1V65` Internal 1.65V reference
-    - `AR_EXTERNAL` Reference voltage from an ADC input pin
+    - `AR_EXTERNAL` Reference voltage from the AREF input pin.
+Using this means the DAC does not work properly
+- `extVRefValue` Voltage of the external voltage reference
+    - Floating point value of the reference voltage, used only when adcVRefNdx is AR_EXTERNAL
 - `signal` A pointer to an array of feedback signals defining the ADC reading schedule
     - See the next section for details